DamianB-BitFlipper/tezos-warranty/README.md

 - A warranty on this NFT DApp is standardized, no matter who issued it or when.
 - Finding bad-acting dealers will be simpler since it is easier to scan the blockchain for anomalous behaviors such as multiple warranty NFTs for the same product serial number.

+New Possibilities:
+- The number of warranty transfers of a product can be limited and controlled.
+Some warranties are non-transferable to new owners whereas others are unlimited.
+Tokenized warranties can accurately enforce these rules.
+- The exact ownership chain of a product can be traced.

 ## Setup

 First, install all required packages.
 The two principal packages are `truffle` for smart contract compilation and deployment and `taquito` for the web DApp.